-- The computational efficiency depends on the time spent training the network. - However, in the worst-case scenario, the number of epochs can be exponential in n, the number of inputs. - In practice, the time required for the networks to converge is highly variable. - A number of techniques exist that help speed up the training time. - For example, a technique known as simulated annealing can be used, which also ensures convergence to a global optimum.
+- The computational efficiency depends on the time spent training the network. - However, in the worst-case scenario, the number of epochs can be exponential in n, the number of inputs. - In practice, the time required for the networks to converge is highly variable. - A number of techniques exist that help speed up the training time. - Metaheuristic algorithms such as simulated annealing algorithm can be used, which also ensures convergence to a global optimum.